Exabyte-io/documentation/docs/compute/queues.md

 ## Overview

 Depending on the size and degree of urgency, simulation tasks can be directed by user to different submission queues to optimize cost/efficiency ratio.
-Submission queues have corresponding [compute levels](overview.md).
+Submission queues have the corresponding [compute levels](overview.md).
 We have multiple queues, as explained below:

 | Name | Meaning | Nodes per job | CPU per node | Charge policy | Max nodes<sup>*</sup> |
 |:-----|:--------|--------------:|-------------:|--------------:|----------:|